componentjs/component/Readme.md

   A nice side-effect of this namespaced world is that dependencies are explicit and self-documenting.
-No longer do you need to query the registry for a "repo" property that may not exist, it's simply build in to the package name, for example ["visionmedia/page.js"](https://github.com/visionmedia/page.js) rather than the unclear "page".
+No longer do you need to query the registry for a "repo" property that may not exist, it's simply built in to the package name, for example ["visionmedia/page.js"](https://github.com/visionmedia/page.js) rather than the unclear "page".

 ## Creating a component